hoodiehq-archive/documentation/camp/index.md

 ## What is Hoodie?

 Hoodie is library/server package for frontend web applications that abstracts away the backend.
-If you love working in jQuery, Backbone, Dojo, Ember, or any other frontend framework, but *dread* backend work, Hoodie is for you.
+If you love building apps with HTML, CSS and JavaScript or a frontend framework, but *dread* backend work, Hoodie is for you.

 Hoodie gives your frontend code superpowers by allowing you to do things that usually only a backend can do (user accounts, emails, payments, etc.).